• Skip to primary navigation

 This isn’t easy.
 Brands that do this successfully rely on the direction of talented, trained stylists and creative directors who know how to match colors and fabrics to create a cohesive collection.

-Menswear brands that are run by entrepreneurs, not fashion designers, tend to struggle with aesthetic and cohesion.
+Menswear brands that are run by entrepreneurs, not fashion designers, tend to struggle with aesthetics and cohesion.

 Peter Manning has this problem.